Frequently Asked Questions

 Students can bring lunch from home or purchase lunch and/or milk at school.
 Milk costs $0.65.
 The monthly menu for lunch is posted on the school website.

-The price of a lunch is $2.25.
+The price of lunch is $2.50.
 A monthly menu is distributed to the students showing the daily lunch choices.

 What is a lunch ticket?

 Every student is issued a student ID card at the beginning of the school year.
 This card remains in the cafeteria and allows students to order lunch without having to bring in money daily.
-Parents may choose to put any amount of money on the card and when the funds are depleted, parents will receive a reminder notice to send in money, should they wish to continue with this practice.
-(Checks should be made out to BHES Lunch Fund and put in an envelope clearly marked with your child’s name and the word “cafeteria.”)
+Parents may choose to put any amount of money on the card and when the funds are depleted, parents will receive a reminder notice to add money, should they wish to continue with this practice.
+We encourage parents to use myschoolbucks.com to electronically add money to the students' lunch cards.
+If you prefer to pay by check, checks should be made out to BHES Lunch Fund and put in an envelope clearly marked with your child’s name and the word “cafeteria.”)

 What if my child has allergies?